apiemont/shell-misc/README.md

 Misc scripts
 ============

-an excuse to play around guthub for a while ...
+an excuse to play around github for a while ...

 create_ ssh_tunnel:
     run this every 10 or so minutes from your home box.
 Then on the remote host you can access the home box via